michalwitwicki/QuickQuack/README.md

 This repository includes a proof-of-concept sample implementation of the system.
 It is important to note that this implementation is heavily unoptimized and should not be utilized in a production environment.
 While there is some boilerplate code, those interested in understanding the QuickQuack implementation can begin by reviewing the `add_record` method.
 In addition, there are methods to dump and load JSON files, making it easy to inspect numbers in the database.
-There is also a `populate_database` method designed to simulate "real-world" data, although it is an big approximation.
+There is also a `populate_database` method designed to simulate "real-world" data, although it is a big approximation.
 This simulation involves randomly set parameters such as:
 * Map popularity
 * Absolute player skill
 * Player skill uncertainty